How long do users stay on your website before clicking away?

 Now, I am assuming that your website is legitimate and your intentions are benevolent.
-But the question is whether or not you are clearly communicating this fact to your target audience, helping them know you better.
+But the question is whether or not you are clearly communicating this fact to your target audience and helping them know you better.

 This is a legitimate site that you may have never heard of before.
-According to Alexa the average user stays on this website for 15 minutes.
-Users obviously trust this site or they wouldn’t spend that much time using it.
+According to Alexa, the average user stays on this website for 15 minutes when this screenshot was taken.
+Users obviously trusted this site or they wouldn’t have spent that much time using it.

 So, how do websites like this, without national or international name recognition, generate real trust?

-Third party validation tells users that your website is secure.
-The SEO Tool website (pictured above) demonstrates this by including a badge that says their website is “Verified & Secure” according to GoDaddy.com.
+Third-party validation tells users that your website is secure.
+The SEOTOOL website (pictured above) demonstrated this by including a badge that said their website was “Verified & Secure” according to GoDaddy.com.

-It doesn’t really matter whether or not users have ever heard of GoDaddy, what matters is that a user sees third party validation—validation from an outside source.
+It doesn’t really matter whether or not users had ever heard of GoDaddy.
+What matters is that a user sees third party validation—validation from an outside source.

-Furthermore, the website is connected to social media.
-The sidebar has links to Facebook, Google, and Twitter.
+Furthermore, the website was connected to social media.
+The sidebar was linked to Facebook, Google, and Twitter.
 These names are recognizable and demonstrate that the website has nothing to hide.
-This is a public website, active in social media, and that smells trustworthy!
+This is a public website that’s active in social media, and that smells trustworthy!

-Also, notice that there are several ways in which a user can get help from the website:
+Also, notice that there were several ways in which a user could get help from the website: